citp/privacy-policy-historical/g/go/goo/goodlifefitness.com.md

-> *The following text is extracted and transformed from the goodlifefitness.com privacy policy that was archived on 2011-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110513144451id_/http%3A//goodlifefitness.com/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the goodlifefitness.com privacy policy that was archived on 2011-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102003337id_/http%3A//www.goodlifefitness.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# Privacy Policy- GoodLife Fitness
+# Privacy Policy - GoodLife Fitness

 ## GoodLife Fitness – Policy Respecting Your Privacy and the Protection of Personal Information